behzadshomali/Simple_Diffusion_Model_Pytorch/README.md

-# Simple Diffusion Probabilistic Model from scratch in Pytorch
+# Simple Diffusion Probabilistic Model from scratch in PyTorch

 ## What is a Diffusion Probabilistic Model?
 The "diffusion model" is a computer model based on Markov chains, that is trained using a technique called variational inference.
 It is designed to generate samples that are similar to real data after a certain amount of time.
 The model learns how to undo the effects of a process called diffusion, which involves adding noise to data in a way that slowly distorts it.
 When the diffusion process involves small amounts of a type of noise called Gaussian noise, the model can be made simpler by using a type of neural network that uses Gaussian distributions [[1]](#references).